thalescm/kafka-nodejs/README.md

 	kafka  kafka_2.9.2-0.8.2.0
 	[kafka-admin@kafka opt]$ sudo chmod kafka-admin:kafka-admin -R kafka

+<a name="Now we are ready to start all the services required."></a>

-### Now we are ready to start all the services required.
+## Now we are ready to start all the services required.

 	[kafka-admin@kafka opt]$ cd kafka